GeomScale/volesti/README.md

 ./vol -f3 zonotope_10_15.ext -exact_zono
 ```

-Note: If you wish to give specific polytopes as input use `.ine` file for H-polytopes and `.ext` files for V-polytopes or zonotopes.
+Note: If you wish to give a specific polytope as input use `.ine` file for an H-polytope and `.ext` file for a V-polytopes or a zonotopes.
 Keep the same format as in the generated files.

 4. Flags